DrNeonsy/SQL-Note-Collection/SQL/Database/Use.md

 # Using A Database

-To use a Database, you have to select it first with the `USE` statement.
+To use a Database, you have to select it first with the `USE` Keyword(s).

 ## Command